Table of Contents

 Introduction

-Transitioning to retirement while holding a mortgage isn’t ideal, yet it happens more often than most people think.
-An analysis from Lending Tree reported in Forbes stated that 19% of seniors in the top 50 metropolitan areas had a mortgage.
-And according to the Congressional Research Service, the amount of mortgage debt held by senior households has increased more than 500% over the past three decades.
-So, if you are asking how many retirees have a mortgage, it is not uncommon.
+According to Investopedia 32% of seniors 65-74 had a mortgage in 2022.
+And according to the Congressional Research Service, the amount of mortgage debt held by senior households has increased more than 500% over the past three decades ending in 2016.
+So, if you are transitioning to your golden years with a mortgage in tow, you are not alone.

 Could it make sense?